czernika/brocket-docs/docs/basics/routing.md

 Route::is_front_page()->handle( /* callback */ );
 ```

 As you can see WordPress conditional tag now used as a facade method.
-But not every conditional has its own method - list of allowed types is listed bellow
+But not every conditional has its own method - some of them has params, some are simply useless for routing.
+Full list of allowed types is listed bellow

 - [is_404()](https://developer.wordpress.org/reference/functions/is_404/)
 - [is_archive()](https://developer.wordpress.org/reference/functions/is_archive/)